domestic partnership domestic partnership

 What qualifications are required to officiate a wedding?

 To officiate a wedding, you typically need to be ordained or licensed, depending on local laws.
 Many choose online ordination for convenience.
 Check your local regulations, as some areas require officiants to register with government offices.
-Understanding relevant marriage laws is crucial to ensure ceremonies meet legal requirements.
+Understanding relevant marriage laws is crucial to ensuring ceremonies meet legal requirements.

 How can an officiant personalize a wedding ceremony?